-Fatih Büyüksönmez, Ph.D., P.E., founder and current CSO of Conquer Scientific and professor emeritus of environmental engineering, is a highly experienced, world-renowned scientist in his field.
-His background includes research into pesticides, heavy metals, volatile organic chemicals, and terpenes in a wide array of environmental components and agricultural sources.
-His work with terpenes was recognized with the Research Excellence Award by USCC.
-Having published extensively in the area, his training and academic experience have provided the insight and knowledge to understand not only the instrumentation, but the science behind lab testing.
-This is what separates Conquer Scientific from other vendors.
+Our foundation was built on the work of an experienced scientist whose background includes research into pesticides, heavy metals, volatile organic chemicals, and terpenes across a wide range of environmental and agricultural sources work that was recognized with the Research Excellence Award by USCC.
+That depth of training and academic experience continues to shape our understanding of not just the instrumentation, but the science behind lab testing, and it’s what separates Conquer Scientific from other vendors.

 Our equipment will provide a wide variety of cannabis testing applications like: